How Our Effort Works

 - Strict guidelines apply to type of disaster

-- Advance team aids in setting up distribution centers in disaster areas
+- We work with the local Church of Christ congregations in setting up distribution centers in the disaster area

-- Advance team follows up to see that all areas are covered
+- We follow up to see that all areas are covered

 - All cases are checked out, not an individual benevolent fund

-- Anyone at site can receive assistance regardless of race, color, or creed
+- Anyone at site can receive assistance regardless of race, color, or creed, or religious preference.

 We are Cost Effective